mailman-2097/nishad.link/src/content/blog/getting-started-with-jamstack.md

 Obviously, there is a learning curve and the number of integrations (can I say plugins) are growing.

-From my experience as a Java developer, I know that creating I knew that I did not have the time to create a theme from scratch.
+From my experience as a Java developer, I know that I did not have the time to create a theme from scratch.

 However, I found a few blog themes that had all the main functionality I needed: